fireflycons/PSCloudFormation/docs/en-US/Reset-PSCFNStack.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.String
-    You can pipe the new stack name to this function
+    You can pipe the name or ARN of the stack you are replacing to this function

 ## OUTPUTS